michhar/custom-jupyterhub-linux-vm/README.md

 **IMPORTANT NOTE**: Before you proceed to use the **Deploy to Azure** button you must perform a one-time task to accept the terms of the data science virtual machine on your Azure subscription.
 You can do this by visiting [Configure Programmatic Deployment](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/LegalTermsSkuProgrammaticAccessBlade/legalTermsSkuProgrammaticAccessData/%7B%22product%22%3A%7B%22publisherId%22%3A%22microsoft-ads%22%2C%22offerId%22%3A%22linux-data-science-vm%22%2C%22planId%22%3A%22linuxdsvm%22%7D%7D)

 ### Deployment Options for Azure

-**NOTE**:  This are not functioning correctly right now.
-Please deploy a DSVM and run one of the "local" commands above.
-A fix is on the way.

 | Description | Deploy Here |
 | --- | --- |